 - high cholesterol and

 Substance abuse or alcohol consumption can alter your body’s functioning as well.
 It’s also normal to experience a soft erection when under stress or facing a worrisome decision—whether the situation is associated with sex or not.

 Diet and prescription anti-depressants can be factors as well.

 Three Ways Sex Therapy Can Help Erection Issues

-With the guide of a therapist, couples are encouraged to be intimate (in the privacy of their own bedrooms) with touch, embracing with warmth of each other’s skin and kissing, without necessarily having intercourse.
+With the guide of a therapist, couples are encouraged to be intimate (in the privacy of their own bedrooms) with touch, embracing the warmth of each other’s skin and kissing, without necessarily having intercourse.

-But there more to intimacy than penetration.
+But there more to intimacy than sexual intercourse.
 Penis-in-vagina sex is not the most common way for women to achieve orgasm, so your partner may be delighted if you focus on other ways of pleasuring her.

 Working with your partner and therapist, you can build a deeper, more satisfying sexual relationship, whether or not your erectile function returns to what it was before.